The Complete Guide to Professional Event Badge Design

 3. Convention Badge

-Event Badge Production Guidelines
+8. Event Badge Production Guidelines

 • Use onsite or label printing for walk-ins and last-minute changes

-• Test badges under real lighting conditions
+• Check badge performance under real lighting conditions

-Event Badge FAQs
+9. Event Badge FAQs

 What should an event badge include?